andreasbank/gptp/README.rst

 such as
 	./daemon_cl eth0

 The daemon creates a shared memory segment with the 'ptp' group.
 Some distributions may not have this group installed.
-The IPC interface will not available unless the 'ptp' group is available.
+The IPC interface will not be available unless the 'ptp' group is available.

 Windows Specific